syncfusion-content/fileformat-docs/File-Formats/DocIO/MailMerge.md

 ---
 # MailMerge

-Mail Merge is a process of merging data from data source to a Word template document. **WMergeField** class provides support to bind template document and data source. **WMergeField** instance is replaced with the actual data retrieved from data source for the given merge field name in a template document.
+Mail Merge is a process of merging data from data source to a Word template document.
+WMergeFieldclass provides support to bind template document and data source.
+WMergeFieldinstance is replaced with the actual data retrieved from data source for the given merge field name in a template document.

 The following data sources are supported by Essential DocIO for performing mail merge.